What is pelvic pain?

 - Stool guaiac test (checking of a stool sample for presence of microscopic blood)

-- Lower endoscopy (insertion of a lighted tube to examine the inside of the rectum and part or all of the colon)
+- Lower endoscopy such as colonoscopy or sigmoidoscopy (insertion of a lighted tube to examine the inside of the rectum and part or all of the colon)

 - Ultrasound (test that uses sound waves to provide images of internal organs)